dimalypai/mil-masters-thesis-chalmers/docs/report/05_FunLang.md

 ### Exceptions

 FunLang provides rather naive support for exception handling.
-There are two language constructs for it: `throw` and `catch`. `throw` is an expression that allows to raise an exception.
-Exceptions in FunLang do not carry additional information, so `throw` is used standalone, without any value specified, but in order to assign a type to it, it needs to be annotated with a type. `catch` is a binary infix operator, that tries to evaluate an expression on the left-hand side and if that throws an exception, it returns an expression on the right-hand side.
+There are two language constructs for it: `throw` and `catch`.
+The first one is an expression that allows to raise an exception.
+Exceptions in FunLang do not carry additional information, so `throw` is used standalone, without any value specified, but in order to assign a type to it, it needs to be annotated with a type.
+The `catch` construct is a binary infix operator, that tries to evaluate an expression on the left-hand side and if that throws an exception, it returns an expression on the right-hand side.
 The following example will result in `1`, since the expression on the right is `throw` and the handler expression is `1`:

 ~~~
 throw [Int] catch 1